 Enjoy some time on your own this afternoon to shop, sightsee or visit some of the local beautiful churches.
 In the evening, we will meet for dinner and enjoy a scenic nighttime walk under the Christmas lights of Florence.

+After our cooking class, we will enjoy a visit to Siena for some guided time with our trusted guide, plus time on your own to shop around.
 Made famous for its horse-race known as the Palio, Siena is a not to be missed medieval city in central Tuscany.
 The shell-shaped Piazzo del Campo is perhaps its main attractions and where the Palio takes place, although today, we’re here to hit the markets in one of the biggest medieval squares in the world.
 Filled with many churches and cathedrals, the Duomo, the largest church in Siena, is adorned for the season.
 We will have ample time to walk about the square and pick up a few souvenirs.
 May we recommend some foodie gifts?
 Perhaps Ricciarelli, a typical Sienese biscuit made with almond paste, or the season Panforte, a fruit cake still made according to a Medieval recipe.

 Our week of food, wine and shopping is winding down.
 The tour ends after breakfast at the hotel.